Artur Fischer: Synchronized photo flash

 In 1949, he invented synchronized flash light photography, which was later purchased by the camera company Agfa.
 Inspired by his inability to photograph his young daughter indoors, his insight was to synchronize an electronic flash with the camera shutter.

 Wall plug

+Fischerwerk in Tumlingen, Waldachtal in the Black Forest.

 His most famous invention is the grey "S Plug" (Split-)Wallplug made from plastic materials (Polyamide) which is available in various shapes and sizes since 1958 (see Wall plug).
 This was the most universally suitable and widely adopted version of John Joseph Rawlings 1911 invention, the ‘Rawlplug’ a fibre-bonded wallplug.
 Fischer held over 1100 patents and overtook Thomas Alva Edison, who held 1093 patents.
 Fischer also held 5867 trade rights and invented fischertechnik.

 Further inventions are (bone-)plugs for fixing bone fractures and one of Fischer’s most recent inventions was a gadget that makes it possible to hold and cut the top off an egg of any size.
 He got started on the problem when a hotel owner complained to him that his guests, on opening their boiled eggs for breakfast, always made a mess.